CCMS-UCSD/MassIVEDocumentation/docs/massivekb.md

 ![](img/massivekb/kb-augment.png)

 This brings users to a library augment workflow page.
 Please select a spectra extraction job from the jobs table to augment to the existing library.
-Only one extraction can be augmented to a library at one time.
+Only one extraction can augment a library at one time.

 ![](img/massivekb/kb-augment2.png)